DataDog/documentation/content/en/continuous_integration/setup_pipelines/github.md

 ---

 {{< site-region region="us5,gov" >}}
-<div class="alert alert-warning">CI Visibility is not available in the selected site ({{< region-param key="dd_site_name" >}}) at this time.</div>
+<div class="alert alert-warning">The selected Datadog site ({{< region-param key="dd_site_name" >}}) is not supported.</div>
 {{< /site-region >}}

-<div class="alert alert-info">GitHub Actions integration is in beta.
+<div class="alert alert-info">The GitHub Actions integration is in beta.
 There are no billing implications for activating the GitHub Actions integration during this period.</div>

 ## Compatibility

 Supported GitHub versions:
 * GitHub.com (SaaS)

-GitHub Enterprise is not yet supported.
+GitHub Enterprise is not supported.

 ## Configuring the Datadog integration

 The [GitHub Actions][1] integration uses a private [GitHub App][2] to collect workflow information.
-To create one:
+To create the app:

 1. Go to the [GitHub Apps Integration tile][3].
-2. Click the `Link GitHub Account` button.
+2. Click **Link GitHub Account**.
-3. Follow the instructions to configure for a personal or organization account.
+3. Follow the instructions to configure the integration for a personal or organization account.
-4. In `Edit Permissions`, make sure `Actions: Read` access is granted.
+4. In **Edit Permissions**, grant `Actions: Read` access.
-5. Click `Create App in GitHub` which takes you to GitHub to finish the app creation process.
+5. Click **Create App in GitHub** to finish the app creation process GitHub.
-6. Give the app a name.
-For example, `Datadog CI Visibility`.
+6. Give the app a name, for example, `Datadog CI Visibility`.
-7. Click the `Install GitHub App` and follow the instructions on GitHub.
+7. Click **Install GitHub App** and follow the instructions on GitHub.

-Once the GitHub App is created and installed, newly finished GitHub Actions workflows will appear on CI Visibility.
+After the GitHub App is created and installed, recently finished GitHub Actions workflows will appear on CI Visibility.

 ## Visualize pipeline data in Datadog